 - Commenters expressed concern for the level of reliability demonstrated by measure #2515.
-Commenters noted that reliability is a "must pass" criterion for NQF endorsement, yet believed the measure demonstrated low test-retest reliability, indicating only "fair" agreement. - Commenters expressed concern regarding potentially insufficient adjustments made for sociodemographic status (SDS) factors for measure #2515.
-Commenters disagreed with the measure developer's assertion that sociodemographic adjustment is unnecessary, and questioned the potential disagreement with recent findings by ASPE as well as the developer's interpretation of the decomposition analysis.
+Commenters noted that reliability is a "must pass" criterion for NQF endorsement, yet believed the measure demonstrated low test-retest reliability, indicating only "fair" agreement. - Commenters expressed concern regarding potentially insufficient adjustments made for social risk factors for measure #2515.
+Commenters disagreed with the measure developer's assertion that social risk adjustment is unnecessary, and questioned the potential disagreement with recent findings by ASPE as well as the developer's interpretation of the decomposition analysis.
 Comments noted that CABG readmission rates are higher among patients who are dually eligible for Medicare and Medicaid, as well as those scoring highly on the AHRQ SES index.
 As a result, commenters expressed concern that "hospital effects" may be a result of community-level variables, such as hospital location and population, reducing the ability for the measure to accurately assess quality of care within the hospital's control.
-Commenters called for new analyses to assess the impact of SDS factors that they felt were not adequately addressed by the developer in the measure submission.
-Some commenters also noted the importance of having the capacity to update the factors used for SDS adjustment in the future, allowing measures to factor in new information and changing methods as the SDS adjustment field evolves. - 7.
-Consensus Standards Approval Committee (CSAC) Vote: Y-X; N-X - 8.
-Board of Directors Vote: Y-X; N-X - 9.
-Appeals
+Commenters called for new analyses to assess the impact of social factors that they felt were not adequately addressed by the developer in the measure submission.
+Some commenters also noted the importance of having the capacity to update the factors used for social adjustment in the future, allowing measures to factor in new information and changing methods as field evolves.

+7. Consensus Standards Approval Committee (CSAC) Vote: Y-11; N-1

+8. Appeals